giljr/py4engineer/README.md

 Hi, this is all about [Python](https://www.python.org/), easy like Python itself!

 Python is an interpreted, high-level, general-purpose programming language.
 Created by Guido van Rossum and first released in 1991, Python's design philosophy emphasizes code readability with its notable use of significant whitespace.

-In this repository I will offer all my files while I am studing Python, mainly using VSCode Editor with Jupiter Notebook :notebook_with_decorative_cover:
+In this repository I will offer all my files while I learn Python from scratch through self-study, mainly using VSCode Editor with Jupiter Notebook :notebook_with_decorative_cover:

 ```
 Why Jupyter?